stanbrub/bencher/README.md

 in this way.

 Finally, there's a `"benchmark_file"` string which can also include a relative or absolute path.
 The value indicates the location of the steps file.
+Instead of providing  `"benchmark_file"`, it is possible to specify `"benchmark"` with the equivalent content inlined with the job file.

 The tool reads the job file and executes each benchmark job in order.
 It runes the generator file, then runs the benchmark file.